solmazsm/VectorSearch/README.md

 - **Dynamic hyperparameter tuning** using grid search
 - **Scalable evaluation** on benchmark datasets: News, Glove1.2M, Deep1M, and SIFT10M
 - **Caching support** for efficient inference and reduced computation
+## Experimental Setup

+VectorSearch was tested in both local and cloud environments to validate scalability and performance.

+- **Local Environment:**
+  Intel Core i5-11400H CPU @ 2.70GHz
+  16 GB DDR4 RAM
+  NVIDIA RTX 3050 GPU (4 GB VRAM)
+  Ubuntu 22.04.3, Python 3.10

+- **Cloud Environment (Azure):**
+  Standard_E64ds_v4 Virtual Machine
+  64 vCPUs, 504 GiB RAM
+  Intel Xeon Platinum 8272CL
+  Ubuntu 22.04, Python 3.10

+All embeddings were computed using [SentenceTransformer](https://www.sbert.net/) (v2.2.2) and indexed using FAISS with support for flat, quantized, and graph-based refinement.
+A disk-based caching mechanism using ChromaDB was used to avoid redundant computation.
+Retrieval experiments were performed using 10,000 queries, and all reported metrics represent the average of five independent runs.

+Scripts for local and cloud deployment are included for reproducibility.